HIFU Risks & Side effects

 There are limitations to what non-surgical devices can achieve, but many mature people are perfectly suitable for HIFU.
 You can’t judge if the treatment is suitable or not by your age.
 Some young people may show early signs of skin sagging and vice versa.
 We lose collagen production as we age.
 On average, we lose about 40% collagen by age 65.

 Can I have HIFU while having a Thread Lift?

 HIFU penetrates the deep layers of the skin.
-If you have a Thread Lift, you need to wait six months to have HIFU.
-Thread Lift can also affect having other treatments such as Laser and Radio Frequency.
-If you plan to have a Thread Lift, you need to be aware of these issues.
+If you have a Thread Lift, you must wait six months to have HIFU.
+Thread Lift can also affect other treatments, such as Laser and Radio Frequency.
+If you plan to have a Thread Lift, you must be aware of these issues.

 Can Botox/ Dermal Filler be affected by HIFU?

 If you have Botox or Dermal Filler, you need to wait for four weeks to have HIFU as the HIFU energy may heat and affect the Botox in your skin.

 I have Microblading on my eyebrows.
 Can I still have HIFU?